-The festival of lights, which takes place during Diwali on 11th November, is the perfect time to reflect on your inner light.
+The festival of lights, which takes place during Diwali around October/ November, is the perfect time to reflect on your inner light.
 You do not have to be religious to celebrate your own innate brilliance or to shine your light with compassion and kindness in your heart.

 During Diwali reflect on your thoughts, words and deeds over the past year and acknowledge how you can improve negative aspects of your behaviour, prejudices and habits.
 By gaining a better understanding of your self you can begin the process of personal transformation.
 Reflect on how you can be more loving, respectful and kind, and also how you can assist others to help them shine their own light in the world.

 How To Shine Your Light Brightly